spectrum-finance/ergo-dex/README.md

 ## Tokenomics

-In the ErgoDEX each actor is incentivized to fulfill his role as best as possible.
+In the ErgoDEX each actor is incentivized to fulfill his role as well as possible.

 There are four types of economic agents in the ErgoDEX ecosystem: